 Alcohol addiction tends to progress over time, and also often runs in families.

-While the specific cause of alcohol addiction is unknown, there are some factors that may put a person at greater risk of developing this disease.
+While the specific cause of alcohol addiction is unknown, there are some factors that may put a person at greater risk of developing an addiction.

 Recognised risk factors include having: